Mural design & replication.

 The post-historic campaign painted out historic artwork with materials incompatible with distemper paint and introduced simplistic, out-of-scale stencils.
 We were tasked with developing a program to address systemic pathologies and create new artwork in keeping with Patrick Keely’s high standard for ecclesiastical artwork, while maximizing the visual impact.

-CREATION OF NEW ARTWORK IN PREVIOUSLY UNDECORATED AREAS
+NEW MURAL DESIGN IN PREVIOUSLY UNDECORATED AREAS

 Co-Cathedral of St. Joseph, Brooklyn, NY

 Built in 1912 St. Joseph’s featured beautiful architecture, stunning stained glass, quality statuary and murals in the sanctuary.
 In 2013 when St. Joseph’s was elevated to cathedral status EverGreene was commissioned to restore the historic artwork and create 25 new figurative murals and hundreds of decorative murals that look like they have always been there.
-Explore additional solutions on our Contemporary & New Design page.